 A second conversion plant was built in Henderson and opened in 1973.
 The converting of Purex was gradually transferred to this new site, which took until 1992 to complete.

 In 1981 a major improvement in the quality of Purex took place when the product changed from a 1ply sheet to a two ply sheet giving an even softer product.
 This development was made possible when the tissue machine in Kawerau was rebuilt to incorporate the latest European technology.

 In 1986 we opened a new factory at Te Rapa in the Waikato.
 This was a way of getting round government regulations of the time, which required trucks to have permits when they travelled over a certain distance.
 Shortly after, Purex converting moved to Te Rapa, with only a small volume still being produced in Henderson.

 This was the decade of Rolly.
 The cute, cuddly Sharpei dog arrived in the early 90’s on Purex packaging and TV commercials.
 Both he and the infectious ‘hey hey Rolly’ theme music quickly became well known in kiwi households.

 Rolly became a regular appearance on television, here are some of our favourite commercials.

 In 2014 we moved all of our toilet roll conversion to the Kawerau factory – the same place that has been making the tissue mother reels since 1955.
 This meant that Purex was now made from start to finish on one site.

-Purex has been loved by kiwi households for more than 60 years.
+Purex has been loved by kiwi households for 65 years.
 And we continue to live by the values it was built upon – delivering a soft, strong and sustainable product.